ibm-cloud-docs/sap/sap-sizing-planning-your-system-landscape.md

 Your requirements have an influence on how you size your server.
 You have a wide selection of SAP NetWeaver-based applications (which may use SAP HANA) to choose from, including SAP S/4HANA, SAP ERP Central Component (ECC), SAP BW/4HANA, SAP BW and many more solutions for different business operations.

 For a complete list of solutions, see [ABAP Platform and SAP NetWeaver](https://help.sap.com/docs/SAP_NETWEAVER){: external}.
 For information about supported operating systems and database platforms, see [SAP Product Availability Matrix (PAM)](https://userapps.support.sap.com/sap/support/pam){: external}.
 Search for Product Availability Matrix.
-An [SAP S-User ID](/docs/sap?topic=sap-necessary-credentials) is required.
+An [SAP S-User ID](/docs/sap?topic=sap-necessary-credentials){: external} is required.

 ## Determining your SAP applications
 {: #determine-apps}